 - If you do not file an income tax return then all your tax credits including TDS and advance/self-assessment taxes will go in vain.

-- Income Tax Department will not automatically pay you the refund just because you have paid taxes.
+- Income Tax Department will not automatically pay you a refund just because you have paid taxes.